NicLandajo/comfy-monitor/README.md

 #

-PreviewVideoMonitorPro V5.0 (PVMP) – Important Notes
+Important Notes

-PVMP is an advanced video/image viewer with powerful caching and workflow-saving features.
+ComfyMonitor is an advanced video/image viewer with powerful caching and workflow-saving features.
 However, it is not designed to be your primary file management system.
 Key Points:

 Always use Save nodes (e.g., Save Image, Save Video, etc.) to permanently store your final work in your regular working directory or custom pipelines.
-PVMP should currently be treated as a volatile preview system — ideal for creative sessions and quick iterations, but not for long-term storage.
+ComfyMonitor should currently be treated as a volatile preview system — ideal for creative sessions and quick iterations, but not for long-term storage.
-While PVMP can save files to disk, its internal session data and cached files are stored inside its own folder: custom_nodes/PreviewVideoMonitorPro/
+While PVMP can save files to disk, its internal session data and cached files are stored inside its own folder: custom_nodes/ComfyMonitor/
 This internal storage may be cleared or changed between sessions or updates, so do not rely on it for keeping your work safe.

 Future Improvement
 In upcoming versions, you will be able to set a custom storage location for all session-generated data, giving you full control over where files are kept.
-Bottom line: Use PVMP as a Monitoring/Viewer system for fast, powerful previews and creative experimentation — but always save your important work properly using dedicated Save nodes.
+Bottom line: Use ComfyMonitor as a Monitoring/Viewer system for fast, powerful previews and creative experimentation — but always save your important work properly using dedicated Save nodes.

 #
 <div align="center">